AKACHI-4/AKACHI-4/README.md

 Here are some ideas to get you started:

-- 🔭 Currently working on Backend Development
+- 🔭 Currently working on Backend Development and Cloud
 - 🌱 Currently learning Flask and JavaScript.
 - 💬 Ask me about Fronted and DSA.
 - 📫 Reach me at: [Linkedin](https://www.linkedin.com/in/adarsh8304/) [Discord](https://discord.gg/p3REu65s)